 Due to the generally small numbers of requests, it is difficult to extrapolate trends.
-Although there was a 300% increase from 2014-15 to 2015-16, the number of requests from 2015-16 to 2016-17 dropped significantly.
-No Privacy Requests were received by MPCC in 2017-18, and no Privacy Requests were received during the current reporting period.
+The number of requests from 2015-16 to 2016-17 dropped significantly.
+No Privacy Requests were received by the MPCC in 2017-18 and in 2018-19.
+The MPCC received only five (5) Privacy Requests during the current reporting period.